AdobeDocs/experience-platform.pt-BR/help/data-governance/policies/overview.md

 <!-- (Add after AAM DEC mapping doc is published)
 ### Inheritance from Adobe Audience Manager Data Export Controls

-Experience Platform has the ability to share segments with Adobe Audience Manager.
-Any Data Export Controls that have been applied to Audience Manager segments are translated to equivalent marketing use cases recognized by Experience Platform Data Governance.
+Experience Platform has the ability to share audiences with Adobe Audience Manager.
+Any Data Export Controls that have been applied to Audience Manager audiences are translated to equivalent marketing use cases recognized by Experience Platform Data Governance.

 For a reference on how specific Data Export Controls map to marketing actions in Platform, please refer to the [Audience Manager documentation](https://experienceleague.adobe.com/docs/audience-manager/user-guide/features/data-export-controls.html).
 -->